State compliance

 Retailer Business Licenses

-Keeping your business license up-to-date will be imperative to staying compliant and running a successful cannabis retail operation.
+Either way, keeping your business license up to date is imperative for staying compliant and running a successful operation.

 Customer Purchase Limits

-Almost every state with legal medical or recreational marijuana regulates the daily consumer purchase limit.
-Processing transactions for customers who are purchasing various types of cannabis products can be tricky for budtenders.
-Product equivalencies can be confusing and the possibility of exceeding these limits are just too risky.
+Almost every state with legal medical or recreational marijuana regulates the daily purchase limit.
+However, processing transactions for customers buying various product types can be tricky for budtenders.
+Product equivalencies can be confusing, and the risk of exceeding these limits is simply too high.

-Enlisting a cannabis retail POS software specifically designed to meet the regulations of your state is paramount.
-Automated alerts will help dispensary staff avoid overages and keep your cannabis storefront compliant.
+For that reason, a cannabis retail POS designed for your state’s regulations is paramount.
+Automated alerts then help your staff avoid overages and keep the storefront compliant.

 Packaging & Labeling